 Woody's Cone StopBack to Top of List

 Woody’s Cone Stop has been named as such for 20+ years, but has existed as a local ice cream shop for more than 30.
-Must-try menu items include lemon soft serve, the deep-fried Oreo Sundae (served on Fridays only), the weekly rotating flavor of West Michigan’s Hudsonville Ice Cream, strawberry cheesecake flurry, and the banana split.
+Must-try menu items include the lemon soft serve, the weekly rotating flavor of West Michigan’s Hudsonville Ice Cream, the strawberry cheesecake flurry, and the banana split.
 Or stop by on Funnel Fry Fridays for a delicious sundae filled with crispy funnel cake fries; a choice of strawberry, hot fudge, or caramel drizzled on vanilla ice cream; and whipped cream.

 Ashley Ransom, Woody’s co-owner, says many customers come for ice cream but stay for a meal: “A Woody’s meal could include chili dogs, footlongs, Polish sausages, big beef dogs, Chicago dogs, burgers, cheese curds, pulled pork, or sloppy Joes.”

 No matter what you order, you can enjoy your treats in Woody’s Cone Stop’s large outdoor seating area that offers plenty of shade on sunny days during their open months, from March-October.